evans-dan/yawi/README.md

 Like 63% of the devs on the planet, I decided to make a wordle clone.
 This is the base class for the game itself.

-Version 0.3 - the base game and a single Agent
+Version 0.3 - base game with hard mode; unit tests; a single agent

 # Release Notes
 * v0.3 (2022-03-07)